 - Daily Awards – DraftKings also gives daily awards to most loyal customers, which can be anything from more crowns to tickets for high-end fantasy contests.
 They assign you a tier based on the total number of crowns earned in the previous month, which then determines what prizes you get every day.

-This all may look overwhelming on the first look, but it’s actually very straightforward.
 The thing I liked the most here is that you don’t have to do anything special to earn rewards.
 Just play your favourite fantasy contests, and the prizes will start coming on their own.

 DraftKings App – Web App Only